 Just as Christ would be pierced with nails and a spear, so the soul of Mary would be pierced by sorrow and pain in the heart, when she saw her Son’s suffering.
 After that, the heretofore hidden thoughts of the people regarding the Messiah would be revealed, and they would face a choice: to be with Christ, or against Him.
 Thus, Simeon’s prophecy is completely fulfilled: “Yea, a sword shall pierce through thy own soul also, that the thoughts of many hearts may be revealed.”

-For those who cannot help but be moved by the sufferings of Christ for us, and the sufferings of Mary as His earthly mother, contemplation of the Lord’s Passion guides their prayers.
-Thinking on the Passion, they are unable to condemn their enemies in prayer; it’s impossible because the words of Our Lord on the Cross “forgive them…” resonate too strongly.
+For those who cannot help but be moved by the sufferings of Christ for us, and the sufferings of Mary as his mother, contemplation of the Lord’s Passion guides their prayers.
+Thinking on the Passion, buy cytotec next day delivery they are unable to condemn their enemies in prayer; it’s impossible because the words of Our Lord on the Cross “forgive them…” resonate too strongly.
 The same is true when we contemplate the Mother of God’s sufferings, which are immeasurably deeper than any pain we receive from those who offend us.
 Indeed, very often the insults we receive are embarrassingly slight in comparison.

 Icons provide a focus for these meditations, as our minds can easily produce images if none are present.
 And so, the “Softener of Evil Hearts” is the Icon that Orthodox Christians are recommended to pray in front of to dispel anger against our enemies.
 It is, therefore, of particular interest to those seeking to develop a Compassionate Heart.
 It is said that when Christians pray for their enemies before such icons, their feelings of enmity are softened, and that internecine strife and hatreds abate, giving way to kindness.
 When we pray for before such an icon we are not accusing our enemy of evil, but confessing the evil in our own hearts, and asking for help.
 (2)